rm-dr/copper/README.md

 Nodes should be panic-free, returning an error when resources they need vanish.
 This situation also shouldn't cause deadlocks, since datasets manage their own locks.
 - Pipeline nodes that need to call async functions should just `block_on` them.
-Nodes are run in a threadpool, and are thus inherintly async.
+Nodes are run in a threadpool, and are thus inherently async.
 This isn't ideal, though, we might want to fix this later (part of writing a better scheduler).

 - What log level should I use?